AgentTono/Ketryx-Training-2/__tests__/SW.md

 itemFulfills: PR-Image-Overlay-Latency
 ---

-# Design Specification: System Architecture 1
+# Design Specification: System Architecture

 ## Overview

 AzurionEye is architected as a modular, interface-driven system consisting of three primary elements: an AI Inference Engine, an Image Processing Pipeline, and an X-Ray Control subsystem.
 Elements communicate via well-defined interfaces and can be developed, tested, and deployed independently.

+Make an addition here

 ---